Shreya1-2/SmartDoorstepAgricultureProcurement/README.md

 The prototype supports multiple farmer-access channels and provides an operational dashboard for procurement teams.

+Problem Statement - Farmers often face long waiting times, lack of information regarding procurement schedules, and uncertainty about procurement status.

+Proposed Solution:

+Our Smart Doorstep Agricultural Procurement System is a Python and Streamlit-based intelligent procurement platform designed to bring the procurement service directly to farmers instead of requiring them to travel to procurement centres.
+The system provides multiple farmer access channels such as **Tamil voice requests, Touch App, SMS, IVR, Field Officer and Offline Queue**, making the platform accessible even for farmers with limited digital connectivity.
+The **Request Agent** understands and converts farmer requests into structured procurement information such as crop, quantity, location and collection date.
+The **Farmer Pool Agent** collects and organizes requests from multiple farmers into a centralized farmer pool.
+The **Scheduling Agent** analyzes crop quantities, priorities and vehicle capacity to generate capacity-aware collection plans while minimizing the number of vehicles required.
+The **Fleet Agent** manages available vehicles, drivers, route assignments and vehicle status.
+Finally, the **Tracking Agent** monitors the complete procurement lifecycle from request received, vehicle assignment and route movement to farmer pickup and collection completion.
+After successful collection, the system can generate a **digital procurement receipt** containing quantity, price, quality and payment status.
+Thus, the solution provides an end-to-end digital workflow for **farmer request → farmer pooling → intelligent scheduling → fleet allocation → doorstep collection → tracking → digital receipt and payment status**.

 Key Objectives

 The main objectives of this project are: